 When choosing a vegan protein powder for yourself, it all boils down to your dietary needs and your taste and texture preferences.
 If you’re not sure where to start, Gainful can help you find a personalized protein powder that’s tailored specifically for you.
 You start by taking Gainful’s quiz, select your preferences and overall wellness goals and then Gainful takes care of the rest.
 If you’re unsure about which dairy-free protein powder is right for you, Gainful will point you in the right direction and help you create the customized protein powder you’re looking for.

 Worried about making changes incorporating a dairy-free protein powder into your diet and lifestyle on your own?
-With Gainful, you’ll never have to do this alone: Each subscriber has unlimited access to a personal Registered Dietitian, who’s on-call to answer any questions you may have about your protein powder, protein intake, workout regimen, the protein content in your favorite foods, meal replacement shakes, fitness goals — anything that has to do with your wellness journey.
+With Gainful, you’ll never have to do this alone: Each subscriber has unlimited access to a personal Registered Dietitian, who’s available to answer any questions you may have about your protein powder, protein intake, workout regimen, the protein content in your favorite foods, meal replacement shakes, fitness goals — anything that has to do with your wellness journey.

 As you know from the information above, there are tons of dairy-free protein sources out there.
 But taking the time to find the right one for you is worth it.